-We would like the Fund to take full consideration of the points we have raised here when making their decision and provide feedback on the points we've raised.
-We would welcome the opportunity to discuss this response and to present our views as part of the deliberations.
+We expect the Fund to take full consideration of the points we have raised in this response when making their decision and provide feedback on the points we've raised.
+We would welcome the opportunity to discuss this response further and to present our views as part of the deliberations.